Foot amputation

 In a Symes amputation, also called an ankle disarticulation, the patient’s foot is amputated, but the fat pad and soft tissue around the heel are saved so the patient may still walk.

 Although the patient may stand on the remaining heel pad, excessive walking on the remaining limb is not advised.
-That is because the amputated leg is shorter than the healthy one, which might induce secondary postural issues if the patient continues walking for lengthy periods using just the healthy leg.
+That is because the residual limb is shorter than the healthy one, which can cause gait irregularities and future posture issues.

 What is recovery from foot amputation surgery like?